Akhil-Theerthala/FreeCodeCamp_Data-Analysis-with-Python/README.md

-# FreeCodeCamp_Data-Analysis-with-Python
+FreeCodeCamp is an Online learning resource that helps students all over the world.
 This repository contains my attempts at the projects offered by FreeCodeCamp in the Data Analysis with Python Course.
+The course materials can be accessed [here](https://www.freecodecamp.org/learn/data-analysis-with-python).